matheus-pereira/elric/website/versioned_docs/version-27.0/TestingAsyncCode.md

 ## Promises

 If your code uses promises, there is a more straightforward way to handle asynchronous tests.
-Return a promise from your test, and Jest will wait for that promise to resolve.
+Return a promise from your test, and elric will wait for that promise to resolve.
 If the promise is rejected, the test will automatically fail.

 For example, let's say that `fetchData`, instead of using a callback, returns a promise that is supposed to resolve to the string `'peanut butter'`.
 We could test it with: